CsarChvz/railyawtr/README.md

 3. **Apply Authorization:**

-   Click the 'Authorize' button in the pop-up window to apply the authentication to your requests.
+   Click the "Authorize" button in the pop-up window to apply the authentication to your requests.
 After authorizing, you can close the pop-up and start making authenticated API requests.

 ### Example

-When you make a request with Swagger, the request body does not need to include 'user_id'.
+When you make a request with Swagger, the request body does not need to include "user_id".
 Here’s how a correct request should look:

 ![Request without user_id](./diagrams/endpoint_without_user_id_body_example.png)

-In this case, the API extracts the 'user_id' from the Bearer Token you provided in the authorization step.
+In this case, the API extracts the "user_id" from the Bearer Token you provided in the authorization step.

 ## Authentication and Authorization